 Our archivist Samantha Rowe chaired a panel at CAA on Friday, February 12, 2021.
 A live Q & A took place from 12:00PM-12:30PM (EST).
-With discussant Sandrine Canac, PhD, Samantha Rowe and five panelists from top institutions discussed the nebulous line between art object and archival record.
+Sandrine Canac, PhD, Director of Digital Archival Projects, Samantha Rowe and five panelists from top institutions discussed the nebulous line between art object and archival record.

 Art historians, archivists and curators rely on such taxonomies and classifications to maintain order, and thus, gain intellectual control over collections.
 Furthermore, the contexts in which these objects are displayed or conserved ultimately affect their meaning and raise important ontological questions.
 Five speakers will explore these points of contention, which are further complicated by the recent turn toward the digital realm and virtual exhibitions.